I love knit hat patterns. Knitting is perfect for hats because the stitches automatically make it a little stretchy to fit your head.

 It starts out with a rib stitch for the edge, and then works upward in a sprinkle stitch, turning into all purl stitches in the center top.

-I finished it in time for a gift on Christmas Day.
+I finished it in time to give as a gift on Christmas Day.
 Mom loves it!